-We used the same representation as [10], where each frame is represented by the canonical normalized appearance feature, referred as CAPP in [10].
-For comparison purposes, we implemented two frame-based SVMs: Frmpeak was trained on peak frames of the training sequences while Frm-all was trained using all frames between the onset and offset of the facial action.
+We used the same representation as Lucey et al. (2010), where each frame is represented by the canonical normalized appearance feature, referred to as CAPP in Lucey et al. (2010).
+For comparison purposes, we implemented two frame-based SVMs: Frm-peak was trained on peak frames of the training sequences while Frm-all was trained using all frames between the onset and offset of the facial action.
 Frame-based SVMs can be used for detection by classifying individual frames.
 In contrast, SOSVM and MMED are segment-based.
 Since a facial expression is a deviation of the neutral expression, we represented each segment of an emotion sequence by the difference between the end frame and the start frame.
-Even though the start frame was not necessary a neutral face, this representation led to good recognition results.
+Even though the start frame was not necessarily a neutral face, this representation led to good recognition results.